pbswengineering/hugo-uploader/README.md

 ## Usage

-To generate and upload a Hugo-based website with Hugo Uploader, just run the program on the root directory of the website or pass that directory as command line argument:
+To generate and upload a Hugo-based website with Hugo Uploader, just run the program on the root directory of the website:

     $ cd /hugo/website
     $ hugo-uploader